emintz/ArduinoLib/RTOSAid/README.md

 ```

 Creates a `TaskWithAction` that runs the logic provided in the specified
 `TaskAction`.
-Note that all required storage is provided by the caller
+All required storage is provided by the caller
 or within the newly created instance.
 The newly created task will be
 stopped and will not run until the appliction invokes `start()` .